Triune brain and the dual process model of thinking are the precursors of the unified Mental Construction theory.

 - Above the survival layer are the emotions created in the limbic layer, originating with the emergence of mammals.
 Its value judgements are often unconscious and may be called instinctive.

 - The pinnacle of human thinking is rational thought which requires the neocortex of humans.

-An important feature of the triune brain is that the rational can sometimes overrule the emotional decision which can sometimes overrule the survival decision, but not indefinitely.
+An important feature of the triune brain is that the rational can sometimes overrule the emotional decision which can sometimes overrule the survival decision.

-The Mental Construction process generally agrees with the three stage hierarchy.
-However Mental Construction develops the mechanism by which events are categorized and processed, based on properties of the neurons in the brain.
-A consequence of that examination leads to the recognition that rational layer must be split, very like that envisioned by the Dual Process Model (in figure, right).
+The Mental Construction theory generally conforms with the three stage hierarchy.
+However Mental Construction develops a neural mechanism by which events are categorized and processed, based on development stage.
+A consequence of the neural process leads to the recognition that rational layer must be split, very like that envisioned by the Dual Process Model (in Figure 1, right half).

 The dual process model got a huge boast in visibility with Daniel Kahneman’s best seller Thinking, Fast and Slow.
 Thinking fast is our automatic, effortless approach to understanding and reacting to events.
 Although it’s usually good enough, we can make mistakes using its heuristic rules.
 Thinking slow occurs when we decide to make an effort to think through the events, their possible sources and consequences.
 It is fatiguing to apply our thoughts so diligently.

-The Mental Construction process is in accord with this dual approach in the upper reaches of the brain, but its overarching theory of neural operations leading to mental phenomenon allows a new avenue to investigate the properties of the two systems.
+The Mental Construction model (Figure 2) also accords with a dual approach, but it focuses on duality in the cortical regions of the brain.
+Its overarching theory of neural operations leading to mental phenomenon allows a new avenue to investigate the properties of the two systems.

 The Table of Contents provides a organized entry to the Mental Construction theory.